We all try to Reduce, Reuse and Recycle as much as we can, but it seems like we’re still forgetting something.

 You could add Rethink since so many forms of waste seem normal to us day to day, but don’t make sense when you think about them a little more.
 Did I really need that stir stick when I made my coffee?
-Did those hors d’oeuvres really need a feathered toothpick in each one?
-Do I really need a new toaster or am I just board of how this one looks?
+Did those hors-d’ oeuvres really need a feathered toothpick in each one?
+Do I really need a new toaster or am I just bored with how this one looks?

 So here are some repair tips that could save you a trip to the depot, and most importantly, save you money.
 I’d also like to extend a huge thanks to our friend from BC’s STEAMtruck, Farrell Segall, for assisting on the technical tips listed below.

 - Google it.
 If you search the product’s name and brand on Google, the problem you are probably having is the product’s most common problem and there is likely a video explaining how to fix the common issue.
 There are hundreds of great YouTube videos and website’s like familyhandyman.com, www.doityourself.com or Wikihow to guide you.

 - Open it up.
 Most small appliances and power tools can easily be opened-up or partly disassembled to get a better view of what’s going on.
 Take off the outer shells, the metal caging or the bottom fan vent and take a look.
 However, please be careful when poking around inside an electrical product and please unplug it before you try anything.